asavin/alexsavin.me/src/documents/eng/posts/2016-02-07-moving-to-walthamstow.html.md

 I’m getting a dedicated mancave room.
 Considering about “VR research” sign on the door.

 We also found an attic, which was completely unexpected.
-Thanks to the fact that we’re living on the top floor of the maisonette, there is a proper attic with lots of space.
+Thanks to the fact that we’re living on the top floor, there is a proper attic with lots of space.
 It is so big that someone could probably sleep in there during summer.

 Kitchen is also alright.
 You can actually sit in it and have some lunch.